 An outdoor fireplace or fire pit is one of the best spaces to gather all your family and friends.
-An outdoor fire appliance becomes the focal point of the yard as soon as it's installed.
+As you design the focal point of the yard, it's good to have some fire pit ideas in mind.
 You should make sure the area around your fireplace or fire pit looks as good as the appliance does.
 It stands to reason that this area should not only look great, but it should also serve a function for your home.

 - Friends sitting around a fire pit

 From some fresh layout options to decorative plans and accessories, we present realistic ideas in four easy steps to help you create a space enviable to all your neighbors!

 Creating your backyard wonderland can get costly.
 There are some expenses you should be aware of before leaping to change your outdoor space.
 The biggest contributors to budget wipeout are hidden expenses associated with the size of your fire appliance, the size of your outdoor area, the installation location, and any add-on components you decide to purchase.

 - Budgeting with a calculator

 How you layout your outdoor space is up to you.
 Do you want a place to eat on those beautiful days or places to cook and enjoy the family, or maybe a relaxing hideaway?
 Here are a few options to consider.

 - Outdoor Living Room - If you want to create an inviting space for all to enjoy, think about a living room layout.
 Spacious seating, comfortable atmosphere, and it's all made the cozier with an outdoor fireplace.
 If you set up a TV, that creates even more incentive to enjoy the space, an outdoor living room becomes the place to party for those big games.

 - Outdoor Dining Room - Are you one of those people that opt for patio seating at every restaurant?
 An outdoor dining room layout may be for you.
 You can set up an outdoor fireplace to keep you warm or get a fire table.
 With a fire table, you can enjoy the meal and the fire in the same location.